 Conversely, in order to decide on listing applications filed by issuers seeking to go public, Euronext Lisbon should also verify if the requirements established in the Euronext Rule Book are fulfilled.
-These requirements are set forth: (i) in section 6.6 of Rule Book I, which establishes general requirements, applicable to all kinds of securities' listing; and (ii) in section 6702 of Rule Book I, establishing specific requirements regarding share listings only.
+These requirements are set forth: (i) in section 6.2 of Rule Book I, which establishes general requirements, applicable to all kinds of securities' listings; and (ii) in section 6302 of Rule Book I, establishing specific requirements regarding share listings only.

-The general requirements concern mostly corporate matters, for example: whether the issuer has the necessary legal form and structure in accordance with the Portuguese law; whether it is in compliance with all requirements imposed by the CMVM; and whether the necessary procedures for clearing and settlement of transactions are in order.
-Regarding the securities to be issued, it must be verified if the shares of the same class have identical rights and whether such shares are freely transferable and negotiable in accordance with Portuguese law, as well as whether they are compliant with the issuer's articles of association.
+The general requirements concern mostly corporate matters, for example: whether the issuer has the necessary legal form and structure in accordance with Portuguese law; whether it is in compliance with all requirements imposed by the CMVM; whether the necessary procedures for clearing and settlement of transactions are in order; whether the issuer has taken all necessary measures to have an ISIN code for the securities as well as an active LEI; and whether all members of the issuer's board of directors have satisfactory expertise in respect of the Euronext Rule Book and applicable laws and regulations.
+Regarding the securities to be issued, it must be ensured that the shares of the same class have identical rights (as a principle, the issuer shall apply for admission to trade of all its shares of the same class issued at the time of the application or proposed to be issued) and that such shares are capable of being traded in a fair, orderly and efficient manner, transferable and freely negotiable in accordance with Portuguese law.
+It must also be ensured that the shares are compliant with the applicable laws and regulations, the issuer's articles of association and other constitutional documents.

-The specific requirements generally match the specific requirements on listing of shares specified in article 229 of the Portuguese Securities Code, which include, in particular, requirements on the company's minimum market capitalisation and public float.
+The specific requirements generally match those on the listing of shares specified in article 229 of the Portuguese Securities Code which include, in particular, requirements on the company's minimum market capitalisation and public float.

-According to the Portuguese Securities Code, the market capitalisation of the company's shares must be of, at least, $\notin 1m$ .
-In case it is not possible to determine the market capitalisation of the shares, the company's own funds, including the results of the preceding financial year, must be of at least $\notin 1m$ .
+According to the Portuguese Securities Code, the market capitalisation of the company's shares must be at least €1m.
+In case it is not possible to determine the market capitalisation of the shares, the company's own funds, including the results of the preceding financial year, must be at least €1m.